WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!

-- Tahzib Mahmud Rifat says that all are very kind and always ready to help other.
+- Tahzib Mahmud Rifat says that this community people are king and always ready to help other.